-- 1. All single family projects: Must conduct a Phase I Environmental Site Assessment (ESA) if any or all of the following conditions apply: - a.
+- 1. All SF projects must conduct a Phase I Environmental Site Assessment (ESA) if any or all of the following conditions apply: - a.
 Sites with five or more units where there has been a change in land use from industrial, commercial, institutional or agricultural to residential; - b.
-For new construction, where each individual residence/DU is not connected to a city water supply; - c.
+For New Construction, where each individual residence/DU is not connected to a city water supply; - c.
 For rehab, where the unit is neither connected to city water supply or an existing active well; - d.
-Where required as a condition of acquisition/purchase. - 2.
+Where required as a condition of Acquisition/purchase. - 2.
 Exception: Developments of five or more new units on previous residential land uses are exempt from the conducting a Phase I ESA.